 The main objective of SEWA efforts in the region of Kutch were as listed below –

 Skill Development of Women Artisans through Training, Marketing and Support Services To build the capacity of unskilled artisans to upgrade their skills.
 To add additional skilled artisans through master craftsperson, who possess good skills for better value additions, quality of output, finishing and innovative techniques use of improved tools and technology.
 Promotion and display of finished goods at government exhibitions.
 Entrepreneurship Development program at village level.
 To enable improved production as well as productivity to adapt the changing trends in the market by introducing new design and techniques.

 Sewa International started the Gujarat Rehabilitation Project i.e. “Empowering women Self Help Group” (SHG) to organize and manage sustainable entrepreneurship programme” in the Kutch district of Gujarat which was supported by India Development and Relief Fund (USA).
-The artisans were provided interim relief through provision of tool kits to upgrade their work.
-However, many long term problems lingered.
+The artisans were provided interim relief through the provision of toolkits to upgrade their work.
+However, many long-term problems lingered.
 These problems included loss of livelihoods, loss of infrastructure, and poor access to working capital and markets.
-A long term solution for the artisan groups was the need of the hour.
+A long-term solution for the artisan groups was the need of the hour.

 Sewa international got engaged in the creation of sustainable livelihood for women.
 It identified and motivated poor women in rural areas, provided capacity building workshop, training cum exhibition, and provided financial assistance to these women by linking them to the banks and facilitating them to avail timely loans efficiently.
 This helped Sewa International as an organization to evolve and prove a financially sustainable MED model for the poor.